Takiro/noita-savegame-editor/README.md

 Editing other items like potions is not implemented and was never planed to be implemented.
 However the export/import function do export/import them too, even though it's not sown in the UI.

-# Installation
+# Installation and running
+For Windows 10 and 11 (probably works on older windows too) there is an executable you can download from the [release page](https://github.com/Takiro/noita-savegame-editor/releases).
+It should run without any aditionall steps.

+Alternatively you can install it manually with the following steps:
 - Have Python 3.8 or newer installed.
 If you are on Linux or some Macs, you probably already have it.
-- install the dependencies with `pip install -r requirements.txt` from the command line.
+- install the dependencies with `pip install -r requirements.txt` from the command line while in the directory you downloaded the sources to.
 This installs qt5 (needed for the GUI) and defusedxml (a safe xml parser library)
 - run `python main.py` with python from a terminal or by double clicking it (depends a bit on your operating system)

-This application should work on Windows, Linux and Mac, but I currently only tested it on Windows.
+This application was tested on Windows and Linux but should also run on Mac if manually installed.

+# Caution
+Keep in mind that you should back up your savegames in case something goes wrong.
+These kind of tools can always break something unexpectedly.